golanlevin/ExperimentalCapture/students/kevin/finalProject/finalProject.md

 ###Future Work

-Many of the pieces are already in place to allow an individual's recorded audio to be shared with other users through a centeral server.
+Many of the pieces are already in place to allow an individual's recorded audio to be shared with other users through a central server.
 Future explorations into this additional collaborative component will result in a tapestry of recordings and contextual understandings which will hopefully create many surprises for the user as they explore the world around them.